Collins says she'll vote against Biden budget nominee Tanden - WTMJ

 Associated Press

-On Friday, Sen. Joe Manchin of West Virginia became the first Democratic lawmaker to oppose Tanden’s confirmation.
-But the White House defended Tanden, calling her “an accomplished policy expert who would be an excellent Budget Director,” and Biden said he was sticking with her.
+On Friday, Sen. Joe Manchin of West Virginia became the first Democratic lawmaker to oppose the confirmation of Tanden, who would be the first woman of color to lead the agency.
+But the White House called Tanden “an accomplished policy expert who would be an excellent Budget Director,” and Biden said he was sticking with her.

 Collins, though, said Monday that Tanden has “neither the experience nor the temperament to lead this critical agency,” which heads efforts to ensure an administration’s priorities are reflected in legislation and regulations.
 Collins blamed Tanden’s past actions and said they “demonstrated exactly the kind of animosity that President Biden has pledged to transcend.”